itsDarianNgo/Codewars/README.md

 ## Lessons Learned:

-The biggest lessons I've learned practicing these endless supply of questions is understanding that I still have a long way to go and have a lot of room for growth.
+The biggest lessons I've learned, practicing these endless supply of questions, is understanding that I still have a long way to go and have a lot of room for growth.
 I'm okay with not having the solution to every challenge, as long as I have the mindset to consistently improve.